 Where and how is your reserve fund invested?
 IS your reserve fund invested at all?
 Almost 35% of community association board members aren't confident that their reserve fund investments are yielding the best returns.
 Make sure that your association's money is working as hard as possible.
 “Through our extensive banking relationships, we are able to offer our associations better rates of return on investments and reduced fees,” said John Lee, vice president of FirstService Financial, the financial services affiliate of FirstService Residential.
 “We understand how important it is for associations to have investments that are both safe and yield the highest return possible.
 Reallocation of funds can generate thousands of dollars in returns each year.”

-When did you last audit your insurance program?
+When did you last have your insurance audited?
 Are you covered correctly?
 Having the right insurance doesn’t just mean getting the lowest premium.
-In fact, it is common for low premiums to come with high deductibles.
+Low premiums often come with high deductibles.
 It may be in your best interest to pay a little more each month and be better covered in the event of a disaster, or maybe not.
-Don’t set your policies to auto-renew.
-Work with your broker or agent to ensure that your coverage meets legal requirements, management agreement requirements, and your association's specific needs every year.
+Don’t set your policies to auto-renew – every year, work with your broker or agent to assess your coverage and make sure that it meets legal requirements, management agreement requirements as well as your association’s specific needs.

 Again, Lee asserts that the depth of resources of FirstService Financial can help his clients get the most for their insurance dollars.
 “Too many people think that saving on insurance means getting the lowest premium, but a lot more goes into it than that,” he says.
 “It’s important to take that time every year to make sure you have the right coverage.
 If something happens, a cheap policy will cost you more than you bargained for.”

-Despite rising insurance costs, you can use several strategies to manage them.
-For example, to mitigate insurance premiums, your board may decide to move up planned capital improvement projects.
+While skyrocketing insurance costs can seem insurmountable, there are some strategies you can adopt to help manage the increase.
+For instance, your board may want to move up planned capital improvement projects that can help mitigate insurance premiums.
 One association moved up their roof replacement project, which resulted in significant savings on premiums (due to improved safety and protection from wind damage).
-Not every project will yield these kinds of results, so it’s important to stay in close communication with your insurance provider and management company to ensure you are making the right investments.
+Not every project will yield these kinds of results, so it’s key to stay in close communication with your management company and insurance provider to ensure you are making the right investments.

 Value Engineering and Benchmarking

-How often do you review your vendor contracts?
-Or do you just let them renew on their own?
-Does your management company review them?
-More than 57% of community association board members are unsure whether the management company takes this important step.
-Taking a closer look at your contracts may reveal opportunities for saving money.
+Do you review your vendor contracts on a regular basis or just let them renew automatically?
+Does your management company?
+More than 57% of board members said they are not sure if their management company takes this important step, but this is not the time to take a “set it and forget it” approach.
+Reviewing your contracts may reveal places you can save money.
 Or it may show opportunities for your association to get more for the same dollars, perhaps saving elsewhere.

 So, what does the combination of value engineering and benchmarking look like?
-Imagine an expert sitting down and looking at your landscaping contract in comparison to communities in Georgia.
-They realize that, compared to other properties of your size and type, your landscaping costs 15% more.
-Then they closely examine your landscaping contract.
+Imagine an expert sitting down and looking at your landscaping contract in the context of other Tennessee communities.
+She realizes that, compared to other properties of your size and type, you are paying 15% more for your landscaping.
+She then looks more closely at your landscaping contract, line by line.
 Are you paying for higher-end services?
 For unnecessary services?
 Or just being overcharged?
-With that information, you can negotiate a better price with the contractor or find a new contractor who can work within your budget.
+That information gives your board and management the leverage to go to that contractor and negotiate better pricing or to find a new contractor who will work within your budgetary requirements.

 All of these things can help your association cut costs and potentially avoid, or at least minimize, a significant or surprise increase in your dues.
 “I tell associations that it’s better to raise fees, if they need to, by 1% each year,” says Chiabra.
 “It’s a small enough amount to be absorbed into the homeowners’ budgets, and it’s much better than a larger increase later on.
 Little by little is better.”